 - The VHCA pumpstations are 95% complete with the balance being a few selected p/s switchboards that need to be assessed.
-About 40% of the HCC pumpstations are assessed to have some assets in a poor or very poor condition. - Assessments of all the HCC reservoirs are complete including the one buried reservoir.
-About 15% of the HCC reservoirs are assessed to be in a poor structural condition in addition, individual aspects of many reservoirs need attention in regard to contamination and health and safety risks.
-Some good news here is roof sealing works on 11 HCC reservoirs (so far) has now been completed to address some of these contamination risk issues.
+About 50% of the UHCC pumpstation are assessed to have some assets in a poor or very poor condition - Assessments of all the UHCC reservoirs is complete.
+About 5% of the UHCC reservoirs are assessed to be in a poor or very poor structural condition in addition, individual aspects of a number of reservoirs need attention in regard to contamination and health and safety risks.

-- Inspection and assessment of the pipes is progressing steadily about 80% of the pipes that were scheduled for inspection have been inspected (note this schedule is about half the number of kms of pipes that have been desktop assessed and physical assessments are focussed on the higher risk pipes).
-While it varies by water about 15% of the HCC VHCA pipes are assessed to be in a poor or very poor condition at this point this is largely based on desktop condition assessments. - Challenges with the pressure pipes means alternative technologies are now being worked through.
-The end result is pressure pipes will be under-represented in the physical based assessments so there will be more reliance on desktop assessments.
+- Some good news here is that roof sealing works has now been completed on several reservoirs to address some of these contamination risk issues, refer Water Safety Priorities below. - Inspection and assessment of the pipes are progressing steadily with about 80% of the pipes across the full network that were scheduled for inspection have been inspected (note this schedule is about half the number of kms of pipes that have been desktop assessed and therefore physical inspections are focussed on the higher risk older pipes).
+While it varies by water about 10% of the UHCC VHCA pipes are assessed to be in a poor or very poor condition - at this point this is largely based on desktop condition assessments. - Challenges with the pressure pipes means alternative technologies are now being worked through.
+The end result is pressure pipes will be under represented in the physical based assessments so there will be more reliance on desktop assessments for these pipes.
 Covid permitting, site works for scheduled pipe inspections are programmed for completion in March/April with data interpretation and finalised condition assessment remaining to be completed this financial year.
-While it is still early days the revised assessments based on physical pipe inspections are confirming the desktop based assessments completed last year. - There are some assets (e.g. cast iron wastewater rising mains) that are not part of the VHCA assessment programme because we have enough evidence to confirm that they should be programmed for replacement as soon as possible. - We have expanded the VHCA programme to incorporate some more specialised inspections of VHCA assets within our wastewater treatment plants.
+While it is still early days the revised assessments based on physical pipe inspections is confirming the desktop based inspection completed last year. - There are some assets (e.g. cast iron wastewater rising mains) that are not part of the VHCA assessment programme because we have enough evidence to confirm that they should be programmed for replacement as soon as possible. - We have expanded the VHCA programme to incorporate some more specialised inspections of VHCA assets within our wastewater treatment plants.
 These assessments, including at Seaview WWTP, are underway and should be finalised by April. - We have begun work on incorporating the VHCA findings into the LTP capex programme.
 Funding availability and industry capacity will likely be constraints on how quickly the poorer condition assets can be remediated, but the new information about their state and what we've learnt from the data gathered to date helps in the condition assessment prioritisation process. - We are undertaking a study of the capacity and future investment needs of the Seaview Wastewater Treatment Plant.
 Sampling has been completed, and a calibrated process model is being currently being built.